Build a Beginner-Friendly Resource Library From Existing Posts

 - What is the most important first question a beginner asks?

-- What must they understand before moving on?
+- What must they understand before they can make progress?

 - Where do most readers get stuck?

-Once you answer those questions, you can build a logical sequence.
+Once you answer those questions, you can arrange content into a logical sequence.

 - What email marketing is